profound-labs/prophecy/README.md

 Prophecy Book Boilerplate
 =========================

+**WORK IN PROGRESS.
+The code is being re-organized as a ruby gem.**

 Book boilerplate to generate books as EPUB, MOBI, and PDF from simple Markdown text files.
 Embedded fonts and CSS typography for the ebooks, and a pretty LaTeX documentclass for the PDF.